Kavanaugh fires back at latest allegation, says he won’t be ‘intimidated into withdrawing’

 “There is now a frenzy to come up with something—anything—that will block this process and a vote on my confirmation from occurring,” Kavanaugh wrote.
 “These are smears, pure and simple.
 And they debase our public discourse.”

-He told committee Chairman Charles Grassley, R-Iowa, and ranking member Sen. Dianne Feinstein, D-Calif., he is determined to defend his integrity and take his seat on the high court.
+He told committee Chairman Charles Grassley, R-Iowa, and ranking member Sen. Dianne Feinstein, D-Calif., he is determined to defend his integrity.

 “Women from every phase of my life have come forward to attest to my character,” Kavanaugh wrote.
 “I am grateful to them.
 I owe it to them, and to my family, to defend my integrity and my name.
 I look forward to answering questions from the Senate on Thursday.”